8 safety tips for your home renovation

 If you have cords snaking all over the floors, tape them down to remove the high chance of someone tripping over them.
 There are a few ways to achieve this, but a simple strong tape that doesn’t leave a sticky residue on your floors after the job is done (such as gaffer’s tape) is a highly effective and easy one.

-Be sure to check the quality and reliability of your power tools before starting work.
-You’ll want to ensure there are no breaks in the cord itself, that any blades or saws are running smoothly, and that there are no obvious signs of wear and tear.
+Be sure to check the quality and reliability of your power tools before starting home renovation work.
+You will want to ensure there are no breaks in the cord itself, that any blades or saws are running smoothly, and that there are no obvious signs of wear and tear.

 4. Use PPE